World Cup 2022: A Way-Too-Early Look at the Betting Odds

 Betting on Löw's side is betting on their immense talent.
-If they're all fit and firing, Leroy Sané, Kai Havertz, Timo Werner and Serge Gnabry give Germany some really fun attacking players, and Marc-André ter Stegen is one of the world's best in goal, though the team may opt to continue to stick with Manuel Neuer.
+If they're all fit and firing, Leroy Sané, Kai Havertz, Timo Werner and Serge Gnabry give Germany some really fun attacking players, and they'll have a world-class keeper in either Marc-André ter Stegen and Manuel Neuer.
 In midfielder, they'll likely be paced by Joshua Kimmich, Toni Kroos and İlkay Gündoğan.
 Kimmich already owns 48 caps as a 25-year-old, and Kroos will be just 32 for Qatar.

 If you like narratives, the Germans should be plenty motivated to make up for their 2018 debacle, and they will likely bring with them as good of a roster as anyone.

 After not qualifying for the 2018 World Cup, the Netherlands are one of the teams on the rise, and I'd bet on them being closer to +1000 to win it all once we get closer to the tournament.